 Antique Ceylonese Necklace, Sinhalese, Kandy, 58 cm (23 1/2″), 46 Grams

 This is an early 20th century, silver gilt necklace from Sri Lanka, (formerly Ceylon) and from the old capital city of Kandy in the island’s central highlands.
 The necklace has three faceted bicone graded in size open end beads which are joined by interlocking and ending with 2 cone beads and three decorative small silver gilt beads.

-ANTIQUE SRI LANKA AMULET BOX NECKLACE, TAVIZ
+ANTIQUE SRI LANKA or SOUTH INDIAN AMULET BOX NECKLACE, TAVIZ

 Silver Fluted Bicone Beads

 51 cm (20″) High Grade Silver Snake Chain, 75 Gram (2.465 oz.)

 This is a necklace circa 19th century – very rare – with five silver taviz prayer box pendants and six high grade silver hollow fluted bicone beads alternatively strung on a fine high grade silver Snake Chain with a S hook for closing.
 The granulation work and filigree is of an exceptionally high standard and each taviz being decorated differently on all sides.
 The necklace hangs very well as it is quite heavy at 75 Grams.

 ANTIQUE SRI LANKA COPPER BEADS NECKLACE & MATCHING FINGER RING

 65 cm (25 1/2″), 45 Grams (1.585 oz.), Ceylonese, Sinhalese, Kandy

 This is a antique, solid copper necklace and finger ring set from Sri Lanka, (formerly Ceylon) and from the old capital city of Kandy in the island’s central highlands.
 This type of Sri Lankan necklace is very hard to find today.
 It has a hook for closing.